Residential colleges of Rice University: Traditions

+The traditional campus-wide Beer Bike race is the largest annual student event held on Rice campus and the source of many rivalries and traditions among the residential colleges.
+Will Rice is known as the most competitive of the residential colleges and the only one to ever "sweep" (win the mens, women, and alumni race), which it has done a total of five times.
+Other competitive colleges include Hanszen and Jones, while some less ambitious colleges like McMurtry may choose to bike in costumes.
+In the event of inclement weather on the day of the race, college members participate in a Beer Run to avoid accidents on the track.

 Baker College

 James Addison Baker College is named in honor of Captain James A. Baker, friend and attorney of William Marsh Rice, and first chair of the Rice Board of Governors.
 He served as the Rice Institute's first chairman on the Board of Trustees from June 24, 1891, until his death in 1941.
 He is known for having helped unravel the conspiracy surrounding the murder of the millionaire, who was chloroformed by his butler, Charles F. Jones, on September 23, 1900.
 The suspicious death of the Rice founder was concocted by Albert T. Patrick, a New York attorney, who forged a will naming himself the primary beneficiary to the large fortune, enlisting the Butler's help.
 Captain Baker, however, began an intensive investigation into the death of his employer, discovering the forgery, and returning the foundation to what would become Rice University.

 As part of the university's original on-campus housing for male students, a dormitory (South Hall, now part of Will Rice College) and a dining room, library and residential tower (now part of Baker College) were built in 1912 by Cram, Goodhue, & Ferguson of Boston, Massachusetts, at the cost of $137,544.52.
 The now-Baker commons—with beautiful engraved oak beams and the high vaulted ceilings of Elizabethan design—served as the university's central dining hall for 43 years.
 East Hall, which contained dormitories and is now referred to as the "Old Wing" of Baker, was completed in summer 1915 (and West Hall (the "Old Wing" of Hanszen College) was completed in 1916).
 These buildings remained virtually unchanged until the residential college system was instated in 1957.
 The neoclassical architecture of the former East Hall was joined by a new two-story brick-colored wing, the design of which was shared with equivalent new sections being constructed at Will Rice and Hanszen colleges, in preparation for becoming residential colleges.
 A house for Baker's Magister was also added.
 Baker was thus established as one of the five original colleges at Rice in the fall of 1957.
 In 1973, Baker and Hanszen became the first co-ed colleges at Rice.
 To include upperclass women, a lottery was held for Jones and Brown women to transfer into Baker.